Paolo Maldini: Executive career

 In August 2018, a few weeks after Milan's changed their ownership to Elliott Management Corporation, Maldini accepted an offer to become the sporting director for the club.
 This marked his comeback to the club since his retirement from professional football.
 On 14 June 2019, Maldini was promoted to technical director.

 Milan won the 2021–22 Serie A title, the first title since 2011, with Maldini helping sign a number of key players for the victorious squad, namely Théo Hernandez, Pierre Kalulu, Rafael Leão, Olivier Giroud, Fikayo Tomori, and Mike Maignan, the latter of which was named the Best Goalkeeper of the 2021–22 season.
 In addition, Leão was awarded the MVP of the season.

 On 1 July 2022, one day after Maldini's contract expired, it was announced that he would remain Milan's technical director for two more years.
 On 17 November 2022, he was recognised as Sporting Director of the Year alongside fellow Milan director Frederic Massara at the 2022 Globe Soccer Awards.

 On 6 June 2023, Milan terminated his contract.

+On 11 July 2026, the Italian Football Federation announced that Maldini had accepted the position of technical director of the Italy national team.
+On 27 July, just 16 days after becoming technical director, Maldini resigned from his position following the Italian Football Federation's decision to reject the appointment of Andrea Pirlo as the new Italy manager citing links to being brand ambassador to a Russian betting company.